-Emily in Paris is a new show, you can watch it on Netflix in one day.
-There are 10 episodes of about 30 minutes each.
-It’s full of clichés, here in France the review has been very harsh, but it’s the number 2 series on Netflix France right now.
+Emily in Paris is a new show; you can watch it on Netflix in one day.
+There are 3 seasons, about 30 minutes for each episode.
+It’s full of clichés; here in France, the review has been very harsh, but it’s the number 2 series on Netflix France right now.

-Speaking of cliches, at the end of this post I tell you, from my experience, as a foreigner living in France, what my opinion is and whether or not they are so cliches.
+Speaking of cliches, at the end of this post, I tell you, from my experience, as a foreigner living in France, what my opinion is and whether or not they are such cliches.

-The show is fun, makes you have a good time, and teaches you Paris from the point of view of Emily, a girl from Chicago, who for work has to travel to this awesome city.
+The show is fun, makes you have a good time, and teaches you about Paris from the point of view of Emily, a girl from Chicago, who, for work, has to travel to this awesome city.

 Do you want to know the locations where Emily was filmed in Paris?
 Have a coffee in one of those picturesque places?
 Or do you want to party in the same places as Emily?
 Keep reading!